reza-sjdn/dsa-project/README.md

-Sparse class has Linked-list as its underlying data structure and the linked list has Element objects as its data field.
+Sparse class has Linked-list as its underlying data structure and the linked list has Element type as its data field.
 Element class has made up of 3 data members:
 - row
 - col